A Difficult Woman

 A Difficult Woman is an Australian television series which screened in 1998 on the ABC.
-The three part series starred Caroline Goodall, in the title role of a woman whose best friend is murdered and is determined to find out why.
+The four part series starred Caroline Goodall, in the title role of a woman whose best friend is murdered and is determined to find out why.
 It was written by Nicholas Hammond and Steven Vidler and directed by Tony Tilse.
-The version screened on Acorn TV in the U.S. in 2020 was a four part series.
+Simon Hughes of the Age wrote "That is the quibble about A Difficult Woman.
+That in seeking to cover all bases, it overeggs the pudding.
+For all that, it is impressive."